FlowSpec: Continuous Pipelined Speculative Decoding for Efficient Distributed LLM Inference: Methodology

 \textbf{Score-aware Expansion}.
-Since pruning operations are applied to the remaining draft segments, some segments received by the D0 may already be reduced to empty sequence.
-In this case, the context is not updated, further propagating the empty sequence can cause continuous idle pipeline.
+Since pruning is applied to the remaining draft segments, some segments received by D0 may already be reduced to empty sequences.
+In this case, the context is not updated.
 To ensure a continuous supply of new draft tokens, D0 also expands $\mathcal{T}$ at this point.

-Specifically, D0 first expands the initial tree $\mathcal{T}_\text{base}$ (which is preserved for tree expansion).
-Starting from the deepest layer, $\mathcal{T}_\text{base}$ is extended by additional $d_\text{se}$ layers (as mentioned in \ref{score-based-draft}), forming a deeper tree $\mathcal{T}'_0$.
-From this extended $\mathcal{T}'_0$, we exclude all nodes already exists in the current tree $\mathcal{T}$, and select the top-$L_\text{se}$ nodes with the highest cumulative scores among the remaining ones.
-These nodes are then appended to the current tree $\mathcal{T}$, similar to the appending tokens in tree merging.
-Their corresponding draft sequence $S_\text{se}$ are then fed into pipeline as the new supplied draft tokens.
-The current draft sequence is also updated with $S\leftarrow \{S||S_\text{se}\}$.
-In this way, we effectively verifies a larger draft tree, leading to a higher acceptance rate of draft tokens while ensuring a steady stream of new drafts for pipelined verification.
+Specifically, D0 expands the current $\mathcal{T}_\text{base}$ with additional $d_\text{se}$ layers (as mentioned in Sec. \ref{sec:score-based-draft}) to a deeper draft tree $\mathcal{T}'_\text{base}$ from which we excluded all nodes that already exist in the current $\mathcal{T}$, and select the top-$L_\text{se}$ nodes with the highest cumulative scores from the remaining ones as the expansion of $\mathcal{T}$.
+The new corresponding draft segment $S_\text{se}$ is also appended to the draft sequence by $S\leftarrow \{S||S_\text{se}\}$, serving as the new draft input of the verification pipeline.
+As a result, we efficiently verify a larger draft tree, leading to a higher acceptance rate of draft tokens while ensuring a steady stream of new drafts for pipelined verification.